w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 ```

 #### trace-id

-Represents the ID of the whole trace forest as 16-byte array.
+Represents the ID of the whole trace forest as 16-byte array and is used to uniquely identify a distributed trace throughout all participating systems.
-A `trace-id` with all bytes set to `0` is not allowed.

 **Example:** `4bf92f3577b34da6a3ce929d0e0e4736`.

-`trace-id` is used to uniquely identify a distributed trace.
-Consequently, an implementation SHOULD generate globally unique values.
-Many algorithms of unique ID generation are based on some constant part (time or host-based) and a random value.
+> **Note:** Many algorithms of unique ID generation are based on some constant part (time or host-based) and a random value.
 Some systems make random sampling decisions based on the value of `trace-id`.
-So to increase interoperability, it is recommended to keep the random part on the right side of the `trace-id` value.
+To increase interoperability, it is recommended to keep the random part on the right side of the `trace-id` value.

 ##### Rules

+* A `trace-id` with all bytes set to `0` is not allowed.
+* Implementations SHOULD generate globally unique values.
 * Implementations HAVE TO ignore the `traceparent` if the `trace-id` does not comply with this specification.
 * If a system operates with a shorter `trace-id` - it SHOULD fill-in the extra bytes with random values rather than zeros.